Skip to main content

 The minimum width of the ring should be greater than or equal to the specified width to avoid breakout.

 The annular ring should be sufficiently wide to ensure a reliable electrical connection with the via.
 The minimum width of the ring should be greater than or equal to the specified width for the design.
+The table below provides minimum annular ring sizes for boards of different manufacturing classes.

 Design for Assembly Handbook - Cover Image